Ask a PT: Do I need to stop my normal fitness while doing Sword?

-As a physical therapist working with active people who are also SWORD members, it’s only a matter of time before I get asked: “Do I have to stop training or working out while doing this program?”
+As a physical therapist working with active people who are also Sword Health members, it's only a matter of time before I get asked: “Do I have to stop training or working out while doing this program?”

 The short answer is “not necessarily.”

 Exercise has proven health benefits, including keeping you slimmer and strengthening your heart and endurance.
 It can boost your mood and improve your sleep habits.
 The American Heart Association and the CDC recommend at least 150 minutes of moderate to vigorous aerobic activity and strength training each week.

 As a PT helping patients to achieve better health, it’s my duty to promote exercise on a daily basis.
 Through the Sword program, I also help our members tackle their pain in a safe and effective way — while keeping them active as well.

 People often seek our help when their pain becomes a regular occurrence or hindrance in their everyday lives.
 When this is the case, continuing with their usual workout routines without guidance from a licensed physical therapist can lead to increased risk of injury and a longer recovery time.